kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

 ```

 ### Dependencies
-The following python pacakages should be installed
+The following python packages should be installed

 Data preprocessing:
 ```